 The following was copied and pasted from a response I gave to someone who was concerned about her neighbour’s plan to set up a beehive in a yard close to where her children play.
-(Read her comment here.)
 I decided to turn my response into a post because I’ve received emails from other people with similar concerns.
-I also made this short video to help ease the irrational response many people immediately have towards anything that looks like a bee.
+I also made this short video to help ease the irrational response many people have towards anything that looks like a bee.

 I’m just some guy with a blog, not a master beekeeper.
 I’m no longer obsessed by bees or beekeeping (at least not while I’m restricted by what I can do living in my urban neighbourhood), so whatever you get from me is a moderately informed opinion based on my limited experience.
 For a more informed response, you might want to repeat your question over at Honey Bee Suite.

-Every person who has told me that they hate bees, is afraid of bees or is allergic to bees, has never been stung or bothered by honey bees.
+Every person who has told me that they can’t stand bees, is afraid of bees or is allergic to bees, has never been stung or bothered by honey bees.
+Each and every one of them was stung by a wasp or hornet when they were young and have spent the rest of their lives hating “bees.”
+These are often the same people who teach their children to fear any flying insect that buzzes.
 No offense, but that’s why I may have a biased attitude towards “non-bee” people who tend to have irrational, uninformed reactions to anything that remotely resembles a bee.
 They need to get their facts straight.

 Nevertheless, I understand your concern about a neighbour setting up a bee hive close to your children.
 Chances are, if your neighbour goes through with it, you’ll never know the bees are there.
-You may occasionally see bees flying around some flowers in your yard, but they’re harmless.
-Even if you see more bees in your flowering tree, you’d have to whack at them violently with a stick before they’d ever act defensively.
+You may occasionally see bees flying around some flowers in your yard, but foraging honey bees couldn’t be more benign.
+Even if you see honey bees in your flowering tree, you’d have to whack at them violently with a stick before they’d ever act defensively.
 In my experience with bees in trees and on flowers, you can virtually stick your face right in the flower with them and they’ll ignore you.

 The honey bees will only bother you if you bother them by getting too close to their hive.
 If you’re not in the same yard as the hive, then you’re probably out of any potential line of fire.
 Honey bees are docile and friendly 99% of the time.
 The bees need to perceive you as a serious threat to their colony before they’ll shift into any kind of defensive behaviour.
-Playing Ring-Around-The-Rosey with the hive, banging a ball up against it, kicking it, spraying it with a hose — that kind of thing.
+Banging a ball up against it the hive, kicking it, spraying it with a hose — that kind of thing.
 But even then, the last thing a honey bee wants to do is sting.
 Most of the time, if you stay away from the hive, at least 10 or 15 feet away, the bees will stay away from you.

 Don’t worry about the dog.
 Dogs or cats that get too close to a bee hive will get stung once and instantly learn to live peacefully with the bees by leaving them alone.
 (Check out Cats vs. Bees for more on this.)
-Most dogs and cats, I think, are smart enough to stay away in first place.
+I can see the bees becoming a little more on guard if you have a constantly yapping or viciously barking dog close to the hives.
+But most dogs and cats, I think, are smart enough to keep their distance.

 If I had children, my only concerns with having a bee hive close by would be: